 -Variety of brushes (I use flats/brights size 2,4,6,8) Bring what you have

--Palette knife- bent neck and long pointed tip.
-(Michaels has one)
+–Palette knife- bent neck and long pointed tip.
+Bring a few variations if you like

 -Brush washer and oderless turpentine (Gamasol recommended)